-We love LEGO challenges, but my 4 year old and I love them for very

-  different reasons.
-I love them because they build confidence, fine motor

-  skills, and they keep her totally engaged while I cook/check email/have

-  a conference call.
+We love LEGO challenges, but my 4-year-old and I love them for very different reasons.
+I love them because they build confidence, fine motor skills, and they keep her totally engaged while I cook/check email/have a conference call.
 She loves them because they are fun and challenging.

-  Our most recent LEGO challenge was a St. Patrick’s Day themed one and I

-  really thought that the LEGO leprechaun and pot of gold would be super

-  tricky but I was super wrong.
+Our most recent was a St. Patrick’s Day LEGO challenge and I really thought that the LEGO leprechaun and pot of gold would be super tricky but I was super wrong.
 She plowed through them like a pro.
-When I

-  find and activity my daughter (or my students at school) really likes

-  and engages her I will adapt it from theme to theme.
-It’s familiar but

-  still new and she is excited to do something with the new theme.
-It

-  keeps her interested and learning and I don’t have to re-invent the
+When I find an activity my daughter (or my students at school) really likes and engages her, I will adapt it from theme to theme.
+It’s a familiar activity, but still new and fun.
+She is excited about the new theme.
+It keeps her interested and learning and I don’t have to re-invent the wheel.

-  wheel.

 Gather your materials.
-I admit I LOVE creating these little LEGO

-  creations.
-It takes me back to when I’d challenge myself as a child with

-  LEGO.
-If this isn’t your thing you can still do challenges with simple

-  creations like these we did a few months back.
+I admit I LOVE creating these little LEGO creations.
+It takes me back to when I’d challenge myself as a child with LEGO.
+If this isn’t your thing you can still do challenges with simple creations like these we did a few months back.

-  Even though the challenge wasn’t easy she still loved them and these

-  symbols of St. Patrick’s Day gave us a chance to talk about leprechauns,

-  rainbows with pots of gold and the end of them, and Ireland.
-That is the

-  other main goal of these holiday themed activities to spark interest in

-  the holiday, it’s symbols and traditions.
+She loved this challenge!
+The symbols used in this St. Patrick’s Day LEGO challenge gave us a chance to talk about leprechauns, rainbows with pots of gold and the end of them, and Ireland.
+One of the main goals of these holiday-themed activities is sparking interest in the holiday, it’s symbols and traditions.

 For more fun St. Patrick’s Day activities, make sure to follow me on Facebook!